samscam/DynamicStyles/Readme.md

 The same goes for buttons.
 The custom class for them is `DynamicStyleButton`

-** IMPORTANT NOTE: ** Due to a [bug in Xcode 6.3](http://stackoverflow.com/questions/29544738/xcode-6-3-freezes-hangs-after-opening-xib-file) (release) use of any @IBDesignable features will cause Xcode to hang when navigating away from a nib in the project navigator.
-It worked fine with the recent betas - so if you haven't deleted your betas, until Apple fixes the problem, use that.
+** NOTE: ** This works fine with Xcode 6.3.1 - well done Apple for fixing the bugs :)

 ### Code